The Voice UK series 6

 The Voice UK is a British television music competition to find new singing talent.
 The sixth series began airing on 7 January 2017, with Emma Willis hosting the main show, and Cel Spellman presenting online spin-off show The V Room.
-It is the first series to air on ITV since its move from BBC One. will.i.am returned for his sixth series as a coach, Sir Tom Jones also returned to the show after a series hiatus, replacing Paloma Faith, and Jennifer Hudson and Gavin Rossdale joined as new coaches on the show, replacing Boy George and Ricky Wilson.
+It is the first series to air on ITV since its move from BBC One.

+Of the four coaches from the previous series, only will.i.am returned, which marks his sixth series as a coach, Former coach Sir Tom Jones also returned to the show after a series hiatus, replacing Paloma Faith for his fifth series, and Jennifer Hudson and Gavin Rossdale joined as new coaches on the show, replacing Boy George and Ricky Wilson.
 Mo Adeniran won the competition, marking Jennifer Hudson's first and only win as a coach.
 Additionally, JHud became the first new coach to win on her first attempt, as well as, the first female coach to win a series of the show.